Druspect/druspect/README.md

 ## Goals 🎯

 - Launching my own IT consulting firm.
-- Developing a Personal AI assistant.
+- Developing a Personal AI assistant that can rival a LLM.
 - Continuously learning and mastering new technologies.

 ## Tech Stack 🛠️